jackson-07/codle/README.md

 ## Context

 I like to play Wordle.
 I don’t like that I can only play once a day.
-So I would like to create a clone that will remove the once per day limit and provide more game  difficulty options for replay-ability.
+So I would like to create a clone that will remove the once per day limit for replay-ability.

 ### Game Rules